 Level 2 - Activities will be the minimum accepted University 'standard' for the purposes of maintaining USQ recordkeeping systems (Manual).
-TRIM will utilize Levels 1 to 3.
+The University's records management system will utilize Levels 1 to 3.

 - Matters requiring interpretation of the approved Business Classification Scheme will be referred to the Manager, Corporate Records for investigation and advice.
 Unresolved issues will be referred to Queensland State Archives, or alternatively, the Queensland Universities' Records Managers Collaborative Group for appropriate advice.

 - As a minimum requirement, all faculties/sections will, as soon as practicable after policy endorsement, review and revise existing recordkeeping systems and, implement future recordkeeping systems, in accordance with the approved Business Classification Scheme.

 - hard-print records;